Pretrial & Probation Services

 Pretrial Services

-Pretrial Services strives to provide the highest levels of ethical and professional conduct, and is committed to serving Seneca County Common Pleas Court while remaining neutral, objective and ethical in providing all services and supervision of conditions ordered by the court.
-The goal of Seneca County Pretrial Services is to provide supervision of defendants awaiting trial or sentencing and to assure compliance with the conditions of release from jail and bond requirements.
-A Pretrial Services Specialist will be assigned to each defendant accordingly.
+Pretrial Services provides the highest levels of ethical and professional conduct, remaining neutral, objective and ethical.
+The goal of Seneca County Pretrial Services is to provide supervision of defendants awaiting trial or sentencing, and to assure compliance with bond conditions.
+A Pretrial Services Specialist is assigned to each defendant accordingly.

 Pretrial Services Contact Information